cliffordx/legalbai/pages/ROC_Annotated___PART_4___Rule 130.md

 				- In the {{cloze construction of an instrument}} where there are {{cloze several provisions or p}}articulars, such a {{cloze construction is, if}} possible, {{cloze to be adopted as will}} give effect {{cloze to all}}.
 (11)
 			- **SECTION 13.** Interpretation {{cloze according to intention; general and}} particular {{cloze provisions}}.
 				- In the {{cloze construction of an in}}strument, the intention of {{cloze the parties is to be}} pursued; and {{cloze when a general and a particular}} provision are {{cloze inconsisten}}t, the {{cloze latter is paramo}}unt to the {{cloze former.}} So a {{cloze particular intent}} will control {{cloze a general one}} that is{{cloze inconsistent with it}} .
 (12)
-			- **SECTION 14.** *Interpretation according to circumstances.*
+			- **SECTION 14.** {{cloze Interpretation according to circumstances.}}
-				- For the proper construction of an instrument, the circumstances under which it was made, including the situation of the subject thereof and of the parties to it, may be shown, so that the judge may be placed in the position of those whose language he is to interpret.
+				- {{cloze For the proper construction of an instrument, the circumstances under which it was made, including the situation of the subject thereof and of the parties to it, may be shown, so that the judge may be placed in the position of those whose language he is to interpret}}.
 (13a)
 			- **SECTION 15.** *Peculiar signification of terms.*
-				- The terms of a writing are presumed to have been used in their primary and general acceptation, but evidence is admissible to show that they have a local, technical, or otherwise peculiar signification, and were so used and understood in the particular instance, in which case the agreement must be construed accordingly.
+				- The terms of a {{cloze writing are presumed to have been used in their primary and}} general acceptation, but evidence is {{cloze admissible to show}} that they have a local, technical, or otherwise {{cloze peculiar signification}}, and were so {{cloze used and understood}} in the particular {{cloze instance}}, in which {{case the agreement must be construed}} accordingly.
 (14)
 			- **SECTION 16.** *Written words control printed.*
 				- When an instrument consists partly of written words and partly of a printed form, and the two are inconsistent, the former controls the latter.
 (15)
 			- **SECTION 17.** *Experts and interpreters to be used in explaining certain writings.*